regmi-sijan/ml4cal/README.md

 At present, we are using _Keras_ (which runs on top of TensorFlow) and work entirely with Python.

+The repository combines components from two previous locations.

 ## Data

 The first stage of the study used simulated signals